Bronnel721/Zamero-Sans/README.md

 # Zamero Sans
 # Hey, what is this font about?
 Zamero Sans is a versatile sans-serif with a basic but playful and modern feeling to it.
-It's also a new version of Mmy first font, Mahone Sans, but with a few characters fully changed.
+It's also a new version of my first font made from scratch, Mahone Sans, but with a few characters fully changed.
 While Mahone Sans had only one weight, I decided to add eight more styles to this font to make it an actual font family.

 # How much characters and languages are in here?
 The font has 806 characters in 298 languages (according to Hyperglot).